saturnlighting/literature-review/README.md

 illuminance.
 For a day–dark difference of 0.5 units on a 6-point response scale, the results suggest a minimum horizontal illuminance of approximately 2.0 lux” (S. Fotios, Monteiro, and Uttley 2019).

+“Fortunately, careful lighting design, soundly-based outdoor lighting standards and new lighting and sensor technology offer the possibility of providing the benefits of light at night while minimizing the impact on the environment” (Peter R. Boyce 2019).

 “The reassurance of participants can be put in relation with street lighting since changes in illuminance levels were highly perceived by